Giant oarfish: Description

 Few R. glesne larvae have been identified and described in situ.
-These larvae exhibit an elongated body with rays extending from the occipital crest and a long pelvic fin.
-Unlike the adult form of the species, the skin of the larvae is almost entirely transparent with intermittent spots of dark coloration along the organism's dorsum.
+These larvae exhibit an elongated body with rays extending from the occipital crest and a long pelvic fin, identical to that of the adult fish.
+Unlike the adult form of the species, the skin of the larvae is almost entirely transparent with intermittent spots of dark coloration along the organism's dorsum and head.
+This dark pigmentation is presumably an adaptation developed for counter-shading when the adult fish is vertical in the water column.
 Additionally, the larvae possess a caudal fin with four fin rays, which is a trait not present in the adult form of the species.
+In some larger juvenile specimens, body coloration similar to that of the adult form was observed.
+Observations of larvae specimen of Regalecus glesne captured off the island coast of Palagruža analyzed the size of these specimens.
+The larvae specimen was measured to be 103.4 mm with a body height of around 7 mm.

-Adults have a ribbonlike shape that is laterally narrow, with a dorsal fin along its entire length from between its eyes to the tip of its tail.
+Adults have a pale silver ribbonlike body shape that is laterally compressed and extremely elongated with a dorsal fin along its entire length from between its eyes to the tip of its tail, ranging in color from faint pinkish to a bright red.
+The body often has dark wavy markings resembling spots or stripes.
+There is a black coloration of the membrane between the opercle and the other head bones.
+A series of faint horizontal stripes is evident in some specimens, while absent in others.
+The skin is scaleless, with extensive tuberculation.

 The dorsal fin rays are soft and number between 414 and 449 in total.
-At the head of the fish, the first 10-12 of these dorsal fin rays are lengthened, forming the distinctive red crest associated with the species.
+At the head of the fish, the first 10–12 of these dorsal fin rays are lengthened, forming the distinctive red crest associated with the species.
 Its pectoral and pelvic fins are nearly adjacent.
 The pectoral fins are stubby while the pelvic fins are long, single-rayed, and reminiscent of an oar in shape, widening at the tip.
+There are no anal fins.
+The caudal fin is usually under 2 m in length, with most well under 1 m and has four rays.
+In most specimens, the caudal fins are badly broken or absent entirely.
 Its head is small with the protrusible jaw typical of lampriformes.
-The species has 33 to 47 gill rakers on the first gill arch, and no teeth.
+The species has 33 to 47 gill rakers on the first gill arch, no teeth, and the inside of the mouth is black.
+It has a pair of large eyes just above the mouth.